Evthron/blog/evthronblog/content/sandbox/taskwarrior/index.en.md

 11w   read the source code of deepsearch demo
 10w   write how to solve a math problem together
 10w   write a reflection on quantum computing
- 8mo  write university problem of common space and study group 11w   code lua script for track and graph
+12w   code learn how to store chatbot history in streamlit 8mo  write university problem of common space and study group 11w   code lua script for track and graph
 12w   design a layout for linear algebra game